 • In complex projects

-• Projects that require QA and testing
+• Projects requiring QA and testing

 DevOps Model Advantages & Disadvantages